roxk/idlgen/README.md

 If you are in the heat of refactoring a class in a header file and do not want the tool to generate idl at all, you can add the header file to property `IdlGenExclude`, either manually or via VS's project property page.

+## Incremental Adoption in Existing Codebase

+In a large code base, it is difficult to edit all existing header files to make them generate correct idl.
+It is suggested that large code base strictly follows the edit-one-header-at-a-time workflow to avoid generating a bunch of invalid idl files which stop the project from building.

+Follow these steps to configure the project for an edit-one-header-at-a-time workflow:
+1. Set `IdlGenCppGenerateIDL` to true.
+2. Set `IdlGenExclude` to `*.h` to exclude all headers by default.
+3. Follow the instruction in [Generate IDL for Only One Header](#Generate-IDL-for-Only One-Header) to generate only one header file at at time.

 ## CI Consideration

 Since idl files are meant to be included in the source, there is no need to generate these idl files in CI (Continuous Integration).
 The library provide an option to control generating idl files (`IdlGenCppGenerateIDL` for C++). .Make sure you set this property to `false` in CI.